Meet the Team

 Summer Tuinstra

-BA Clinical Psychology (in progress), Redeemer University
+BA Clinical Psychology, Redeemer University